familiar/Bedwars-Bot/README.md

 # Bedwars-Bot
 A Bedwars Bot made for Hypixel, compatibility with Fours and Dreams modes.
 Has resource sharing, defense, failsafes, and requeuing.
 Coded in Macro / Keybind mod for 1.12.2 Liteloader + Forge.

+# Important Notes
+- USE at your own risk.
+I am not responsible if you are punished.
+- Even though I was NEVER banned using this bot, me publicing this code will probably lead to it's patch.

 # Getting Started
 1. First, download and extract this repository.
 2. Open the "Dependencies" folder, and install forge 1.12.2 if not installed already.
 (Make sure you have the Minecraft launcher installed).